Android-for-Python/Android-for-Python-Users/README.md

 Occurs when the app is using subprocess() to run ffmpeg.

 There is no ffmpeg executable.
 You have to build it for ARM.
 The recipe builds a library, not an executable.
 After building the executable, copy it to the working directory.
 Android does not allow installing to the usual desktop directories.

+## Unsupported class file major version 62

+`[DEBUG]:          General error during semantic analysis: Unsupported class file major version 62 `

+Version 62 Is Java 18.
+Error is probably due to added some jar built with Java 18.
+This is not going to work.

+Don't try updating your Java to 18 you will break gradle.

+For p4a master, you need a jar built with 13 (or perhaps 11, or possibly 15) and have that Java version installed.

 # Resources